cdubz/legal-copy-histories/histories/Venmo/User Agreement.md

 *   For a business profile of any other type of business legal entity: business name, business address, taxpayer identification number, and proof of business existence.

-Unless you add funds to your Venmo account using Direct Deposit, any money sent to you on Venmo represents an unsecured claim against us and is not insured by the Federal Deposit Insurance Corporation (FDIC).
+Unless you add funds to your Venmo account using Direct Deposit or remote check capture, any money sent to you on Venmo represents an unsecured claim against us and is not insured by the Federal Deposit Insurance Corporation (FDIC).
 We combine your money with the Venmo money of other Venmo users and hold it in a custodial account for the benefit of our account holders.
-With the exception of funds in accounts that have used Direct Deposit, we invest the money in liquid investments in accordance with state money transmitter laws.
+With the exception of funds in accounts that have used Direct Deposit or remote check capture, we invest the money in liquid investments in accordance with state money transmitter laws.
 We own the interest or other earnings on these investments.
 However, the claim against us represented by this money is not secured by these investments and you do not have any ownership interest (either legal or beneficial) in these investments.
 These pooled amounts are held apart from our corporate funds, and we will neither use these amounts for our operating expenses or any other corporate purposes nor will we voluntarily make these amounts available to our creditors in the event of bankruptcy.

 ### Adding Money to and Transferring Money out of Your Venmo Account

 Adding money

-If we have verified the [required identifying information](#required-identifying-info) that you provide to us, Venmo may offer you the ability to add money to your Venmo balance from a linked bank account or through Direct Deposit.
+If we have verified the [required identifying information](#required-identifying-info) that you provide to us, Venmo may offer you the ability to add money to your Venmo balance from a linked bank account or through [Direct Deposit](#direct-deposit) and [remote check capture features](#direct-deposit), subject to the applicable fees found on the Fees page.
 Otherwise, you cannot add money.
 Remember, you may use the payment methods linked to your Venmo account to fund transactions and you don’t need a Venmo balance to send money or buy something using your Venmo account.

 Transferring money out of Venmo